chipperdrew/talkEdu/README.rst

 #) DONE - Create remainder of pages, add database field so its knows what posts to show
 #) DONE - Create "Remember me" feature
 #) DONE - Allow users to enter in a name(title) in their posts
+#) DONE - Create a field on registration form for stu/parent/teach/outsider/admin.
+#) NO - Change to class based views??

 Basic Information